Gayby Baby: the Film Every Kid Should See

 Written by Maddy Crehan

-On Friday the 28th of February a documentary titled Gayby Baby was due to be screened in up to 50 schools across Australia, here including 20 schools in New South Wales, website like this as part of a nationwide Wear it Purple day campaign for sexual inclusion in schools.
+On Friday the 28th of February a documentary titled Gayby Baby was due to be screened in up to 50 schools across Australia, including 20 schools in New South Wales, as part of a nationwide Wear it Purple day campaign for sexual inclusion in schools.
 The film follows the lives of four children growing up in Australia with same-sex parents.
 However NSW Education Minister, Adrian Piccoli, has issued a state-wide ban of the screening during school hours.

 This decision came after Piccoli personally intervened to prevent Burwood Girls screening the film to 1200 students, after a front page article in the Daily Telegraph labelled the film as ‘political propaganda’ and Principal Mia Kumur as a ‘serial offender’.
 The film is rated PG and does not include any violent, grotesque or inappropriate scenes.
 It is not a controversial film.